erkankavas/netgsm-php/README.md

 netgsm php api - curl
-dont forget the change credentials.

-# netgsm turkish voip sms operator - php api by erkankavas
-# have a question please contact @erkankavas in twitter
+dont forget the change credentials. netgsm is the turkish voip/sms operator have a question please contact @erkankavas in twitter